Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Contact forces, admissible test functions, and their convergence

 \subsection{Normals and almost normals}

 In the core sections of the paper, it would prove convenient to use the normal field $n_{\eta}$ as a way of perturbing an admissible deformation.
 This will however not be allowed as normal vectors lack the needed regularity.
-We overcome this difficulty by introducing an ``almost'' normal field that for our purposes is sufficiently regular.
+We overcome this difficulty by introducing an ``almost'' normal field that is sufficiently regular for our purposes.